-Following the submission of a subdivision final application, the Board shall review the application for completeness at its next scheduled business meeting for which the required notice can be provided.
-If the application is determined to be complete, the Board shall by affirmative motion accept the application as complete relative to the jurisdiction of the Board [RSA 676:4 i (b)] and begin formal consideration of the application.
+Following the submission of a subdivision final application, the Board shall review the application for completeness at its next scheduled business meeting for which the required notice can be provided [RSA 676:4, I (d)(1)].
+If the application is determined to be complete, the Board shall by affirmative motion accept the application as complete relative to the jurisdiction of the Board [RSA 676:4 i(b)] and begin formal consideration of the application.
 If the Board finds the application to be incomplete, the applicant shall be notified of the deficiencies in writing.
-The Board may reject an application with no further action based upon failure to supply information required by the regulations, failure to meet reasonable deadlines established by the Board, or failure to pay cost of notice or other fees required by the Board.
+The Board may reject an application with no further action based upon failure to supply information required by the regulations, failure to meet reasonable deadlines established by the Board, or failure to pay cost of notice or other-fees required by the Board.
 An application shall not be considered incomplete solely because it is dependent upon the submission of an application to, or the issuance of permits or approvals from, other state or federal bodies.
+If the Board accepts the application as complete it will recess the business meeting and open a public hearing on the matter.
+After the public hearing is adjourned, the business meeting will be reconvened and the Board will begin formal consideration of the application.

-The Board will approve, conditionally approve, or disapprove the final subdivision map within 65 days after formal acceptance of the application as complete [RSA 676:4, I(b)(i)].
-A conditional approval shall become final without further public hearing upon certification to the Board of compliance with any and all conditions imposed, provided that such conditions are as stated in RSA 676:4 I (i).
+The Board will approve, conditionally approve, or disapprove the final subdivision map-within 65 days after formal acceptance of the application as complete [RSA 676:4, $I(\frac{bc}{2})(\frac{i}{2})$ ].
+A conditional approval shall become final without further public hearing upon certification to the Board of compliance with any and all conditions imposed, provided that such conditions are imposed as stated in RSA 676:4, I-(i).
 All other conditions require a public hearing.

-The Board may apply to the Select Board for an extension not to exceed an additional 90 days before acting to approve or disapprove a subdivision map [RSA 676:4, C(f).
-The applicant may waive the requirement for Board action within the time periods specified in RSA 676:4 and consent to such extension as may be mutually agreeable.
+The Board may apply to the Select Board for an extension not to exceed an additional 90 days before acting to approve or disapprove a subdivision map-[RSA 676:4, C(f).
+The applicant may waive the requirement for Board action within the time periods specified in RSA 676:4, I(f) and consent to such extension as may be mutually agreeable with the Board.

-The approval of a final map shall be attested on the original Mylar and 3 paper copies of the map by the signatures of a legal majority of the members of the Board.
-In case of disapproval of any application or plan submitted to the Board, the grounds for such disapproval shall be adequately stated in the records of the Board.
-The recording of a map without the approval required by these regulations is void.
+The aApproval of a final subdivision map shall be attested on the original Mylar and 3 paper copies of the map by the signatures of a legal majority of the members of the Board.
+In any case of approval, conditional approval, or disapproval of any application-or plan submitted to the Board, the grounds for such disapproval-shall be-adequately stated specifically stated in the records of the Board.
+The Board shall also notify the applicant in writing, including the grounds, of its decision.-

+The recording of a map at the registry of deeds without the approval required by these regulations is void.